 There is an ever-increasing recognition of the value of human identification experts in the field of judicial investigations but the available expertise is widely spread across the country and cross-disciplinary informal interaction is sporadic.
 In August of 2001 a small group of experts (led by Peter Vanezis the first President of the Association and Sue Black, the first Secretary) met to consider the desirability and feasibility of encouraging practitioners from the myriad of speciality subjects, to come together under one parental umbrella of Human Identification.
 It was clear from that meeting that there was both the will and the need to consolidate the subject.
 The inaugural meeting of the British Association for Human Identification was held on the 6th October 2001 at the University of Glasgow.
 In 2006, on its 5th anniversary, BAHID produced its first textbook edited by Tim Thompson and Sue Black entitled ‘Forensic Human Identification – An introduction’.
 All royalties from the sale of this text pass directly back to BAHID and help to support our conferences and online lecture series.

 The primary aim of the Association is to encourage productive interchange between various disciplines in human identification, promote the academic integration of individual subjects and through the medium of a collective body, pursue standards of excellence and innovative developments.

 Currently BAHID has over 400 members and student members from 17 different disciplines.
 Members come from academic, law enforcement, private business, institutional and legal backgrounds and rely on the Association to provide a forum for discussion and promotion of subjects within the domain of human identification.
-Although this is the British Association there are members outside the UK from elsewhere in Europe, the US and Australia, and membership throughout the world is encouraged.
+Our membership reaches further than just the UK, with members from Europe, the US, Africa, India and Australia, and membership throughout the world is encouraged.
 With the development and increased utilisation of many biometrics for human identification BAHID is currently attempting to further widen its membership and invites enrolment from all relevant biometric fields.